BlakeRhodes/NeoArcadia/Encounter-Phase.md

 ## Step 3: Special Encounters

 Some hexes have Special Encounters, these are encounters unique to the hex and have their own rules for resolution as recorded on the Hex Sheet.
+This means on these hexes the party could have two encounter, a regular one, and a special one.

 Next: [Recover Phase](./Recover-Phase.html)